It all starts with a bold idea, and then we apply it to the real world.

 Lisa Sholomon, M.A.

-PROJECT COORDINATOR
+LABORATORY COORDINATOR

-Lisa Sholomon (she/her) is the program and research coordinator of the Khora: Maternal and Reproductive Psychology Lab at Teachers College, Columbia University, where she leads a team of masters and doctoral students studying topics such as reproductive identity, reproductive life planning, and maternal ecopsychology.
-She holds a B.A. in Psychology and French from Barnard College, Columbia University, and recently received her M.A. in Clinical Psychology from Teachers College.
-Next year, Lisa will be joining Pace University's Clinical Psychology (Health Care Emphasis) Ph.D. program where she will continue her journey toward becoming a perinatal and reproductive psychologist.
-Lisa's research interests include the intersection of feminism and matrescence, the role of childfree aunts and uncles in childrearing practices, maternal and reproductive agency, and the interplay between identity formation and stigma for single mothers, chronically ill individuals, and the queer community as they encounter reproductive decisions and crises of psychosocial development.
+Lisa Sholomon (she/her) is a second year doctoral student in the Clinical Psychology Ph.D.
+(Health Care Emphasis) program at Pace University.
+She holds a B.A. in Psychology and French from Barnard College, Columbia University, and recently received her M.A. in Clinical Psychology from Teachers College with the intention of becoming a perinatal and reproductive psychologist.
+Lisa's research interests include the intersection of feminism and matrescence, the role of childfree aunts and uncles in childrearing practices, the interplay between identity formation and stigma for single mothers, chronically ill individuals, and the queer community as they encounter reproductive decisions and crises of psychosocial development.

 Alison Davis, Ph.D.